namy5252/abelaa-doc/docs/guides/inventaire.md

 You can register the items you own so you know exactly what you own.
 You can then choose to give it to an individual, a loved one, or even a business, or to sell it (#how-to-list-an-item-for-sale).

-To add a new item to your inventory, simply follow the following steps on the inventory page:
+To add a new item to your inventory, simply follow the following steps on the inventory page or on the dashboard:

 1. Click on "Add an item"
 2. Enter the item's information